Why You Can’t Sleep & What to Do About It

 - The number of hours of sleep has decreased 20% over the last 100 years.

-- Fifty to seventy million Americans suffer chronically from sleep disorders, including insomnia, sleep apnea and restless leg syndrome.
+- Fifty to seventy million Americans suffer chronically from difficulty sleeping.

-- Natural approaches to sleep can help you finally get the rest you need.
+- Natural approaches to sleep may help you finally get the rest you need.

 by Dr. John Neustadt